About

 How to join

 Whether you are a lifelong Catholic or someone seeking to learn more about our faith, the Diocese of Lismore welcomes you.
 Together, we can continue to build a community where faith, hope, and love flourish.
-Find your local Parish.
+Find your local parish.

 What we believe